 Thanks to this combination, the product effectively supports vascular health and immune defense.
 It is recommended for:

-Ascorutin is also advised during recovery after severe infections or surgeries to support immunity and prevent vascular complications.
+Ascorutin is also advised during recovery after severe irritations or surgeries to support immunity and prevent vascular complications.

 It is frequently used in “vascular protocols” for microcirculation disorders and as supportive care in some ophthalmologic conditions (e.g., capillary fragility in the retina).

 Capillary weakness is not just a cosmetic concern like couperosis or bruises.
-It also contributes to hypertension, diabetes, varicose veins, and other vascular diseases.
+It also contributes to hypertension, diabetes, varicose veins, and other vascular conditions.

-Ascorutin is often part of treatment plans addressing increased vascular fragility.
-It strengthens vessel walls, reduces permeability and fragility, and helps prevent edema and inflammation.
-It improves microcirculation and alleviates venous insufficiency symptoms; in cases of hemorrhoids, it may reduce symptom severity.
+Ascorutin is often part of support plans addressing increased vascular fragility.
+It strengthens vessel walls, reduces permeability and fragility, and helps prevent edema and irritation.
+It improves microcirculation and alleviates venous insufficiency discomfort; in cases of hemorrhoids, it may reduce discomfort severity.

-It can also be helpful after antibiotics, during frequent colds, or alongside blood-thinning agents.
+It can also be helpful during frequent seasonal conditions or alongside blood-thinning agents.

 Avitaminosis refers to severe deficiency of one or more vitamins.
 In Ascorutin’s case, it involves a lack of vitamin C (ascorbic acid) and vitamin P (rutin) — both crucial for vascular integrity, immunity, and connective tissue.